The On-Farm Energy Tier 2 grants are available to eligible primary producers until 15 December 2021.

 The government will provide $50,000 to $250,000 (excluding GST).
 Recipients are required to contribute at least 50 per cent of the total cash costs of the project.

 To be eligible for an On-Farm Energy Tier 2 Grant farms must meet all of the following criteria:

-- Be in receipt of an On-Farm Type 2 Energy Assessment undertaken as part of the Agricultural Energy Investment Plan Energy Assessment Program, or an approved equivalent energy assessment
+- be in receipt of an On-Farm Energy Assessment (Type 2) undertaken as part of the AEIP Energy Assessment Program, or an approved Equivalent Energy Assessment

-- Be able to meet the agreed minimum 50 per cent private cash co-contribution and provide evidence of the co-contribution2
+- be able to meet the agreed (minimum 50 per cent) private cash contribution, and provide evidence of the contribution

 Who is not eligible for an On-Farm Energy Tier 2 Grant?